 What to Look for in a Home Coffee Roaster?

-There are basically 2 types of home coffee roaster machines you can buy:
+There are basically 2 types of home coffee roasters you can buy:

 Think about how much coffee you need and how often you want to be roasting a batch.
 Generally air roasters are only able to roast small batches whereas drum roasters have larger chambers to cater to a bigger batch.